The-Ghost-Area/chromium/README.md

 Summary
 -------
+1. Update package list and install Git.
-1. Clone the repository and enter the directory.
+2. Clone the repository and enter the directory.
-2. Make the setup script executable and run it with sudo.
+3. Make the setup script executable and run it with sudo.
-3. Use Docker commands to start, stop, or restart the Chromium container.
+4. Use Docker commands to start, stop, or restart the Chromium container.

 For further assistance, feel free to ask.